appsemble/appsemble/packages/studio/pages/docs/docs/03-guide/resources.md

 Appsemble currently supports only the three cascading strategies listed above.

+> Note: the id must be present in the root of a resource and the resource must be an object.

 ## Views

 When using roles for resources to secure the access to a resource it is usually done to protect